COVESA/cdsp/docker/README.md

 ### Prerequisites

 - **Running Information Layer Server:** See how to start the information layer [here](#websocket-server-cdsp---information-layer-docker-image-build-setup).
 - **RDFox.lic:** this is the license file required by RDFox, containing information that authorizes the use of RDFox, expiry time and usage. **The license file must be provided when running RDFox images to activate the software.**.
-The path of the file should be provided using the environment variable `RDFOX_LIC_PATH="<your_path>/RDFox.lic"` in the `.env` file in this folder.
+The relative path of the file should be provided using the environment variable `RDFOX_LIC_PATH="<your_path>/RDFox.lic"` in the `.env` file in this folder.
 The file is generally provided when you acquire a license from [Oxford Semantic Technologies](https://www.oxfordsemantic.tech/).
+-  For example, you could create here a new folder `rdfox` and place `RDFox.lic` in it.
+Then set the environment variable in `.env` to `RDFOX_LIC_PATH="./rdfox/RDFox.lic"`

 #### 1. **Initialization (`rdfox-init` Image)**:
 - The `rdfox-init` image is used to set up the RDFox server directory, define roles, and configure persistence.